mablt/M1_PDP_Project/README.md

 # Class files and test file for begining of the project
 This repository contains 3 files contains classes and 1 file contains test data for this 3 classes.
-A HTML file to test in a browser and simple js file test are present.
+A HTML file to test in a browser and simple js file test are presentCre.

 ## Installation